-Can’t afford a full size bar for your outdoor living area?
-Why not build one of these DIY fold-down murphy bar?
+Can’t afford a full-size bar for your outdoor living area?
+Why not build one of these DIY fold-down murphy bars?

-Need a bar for your outdoor area?
+Need a murphy bar for your outdoor area?
 Then this project is for you!

 - 1″, 1-1/4″ and 3/4″ thick Cedar Boards

 - 1-1/4” Deck Screws